spetlr-org/spetlr/docs/power_bi/README.md

 If the refresh fails or a time-out occurs, the method casts an exception.

-The wait time between calls to the PowerBI API is synchronized with the execution time of the previous dataset refresh, making sure as few requests to the PowerBI API would be made as possible, while ensuring the method would finish as soon as possible.
+The wait time between calls to the PowerBI API is synchronized with the average execution time of previous dataset refreshes via API (only calls refreshing all tables), making sure as few requests to the PowerBI API would be made as possible, while ensuring the method finishes as soon as possible.

 If you want to refresh only selected tables in the dataset, you can specify the optional "table_names" parameter with a list of table names.
-If the list is not empty, only the selected tables will be refreshed (and the previous refresh time will be ignored).
+If the list is not empty, only selected tables will be refreshed (and the previous refresh time will be ignored).

 Additionally, you can set the optional "number_of_retries" parameter to